peterdelevoryas/qemu-backup/docs/specs/ppc-spapr-xive.rst

 The source information and configuration:

+- The ``KVM`` column indicates the status of the source at the KVM level
 - The ``LISN`` column outputs the interrupt number of the source in range ``[ 0x0 ...
 0x1FFF ]`` and its type : ``MSI`` or ``LSI``
 - The ``PQ`` column reflects the state of the PQ bits of the source :